iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

 // other variants
 ```

-I've got the same performance as Ripper.
+I have got the same performance as Ripper.

 ## Future improvements